chris-dem/diss-project/README.md

 * `state_management`
   * `mouse_state`: Contains the states for mouse management such as `node/edge` modes.
 Moreover, addition of current mouse position resource
   * `state_init`: Responsible for initialising all essential resources and states of the application.
-  * `edge_management`: Responsible initialising the states and handling the edge addition/removal operations.
+  * `edge_management`: Responsible initialising the edge management states and resources as well as handling edge addition/removal operations.
   * `events`: Initialisation of all events of the application.
 Set of events that we use:
     * `NodeUpdate`: Re-render the current node and notify the status of all localised gates
     * `NodeStatusUpdate`: Update the status of the gate by re-rendering or removing error circles